lldeepakll/Git_Account_Check/README.md

 In this Android Project, I am working with github api.

-In this project we use, following link :
+In this project you should use, following link :

 for github api : https://api.github.com/ <br>
                  https://api.github.com/user